MPX in Alameda County

 Federal Guidance

-Contact us at 510-268-2101 for answers to your questions about MPX, including how to access vaccine or treatment.
+Contact us at 510-268-2101 for answers to your questions about Mpox, including how to access vaccine or treatment.